Census Dots

 Native American/Other

-Of the 1,265 places in Ohio, Blue Jay is the 575th most populous.
+Blue Jay is ranked the 516th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Blue Jay was ranked the 575th most populous place in the 2020 Census.

 Blue Jay's White Population